Japan in September: A Wonderful Time to Visit For Tourists

 Autumnal Equinox Day falls on either September 22 or 23 and marks the beginning of autumn.

-On these days, many businesses and tourist attractions may be closed or have limited hours.
+These days, many businesses and tourist attractions may be closed or have limited hours.

 You may also encounter larger crowds and higher prices for transportation and accommodations.